barry-code/SensorMonitoring/README.md

 Also had firewall off on pc when testing, would need to ensure rule added for port.

-created a service to run it using service file which is stored in /etc/systemd/system/
+Created a service to run it using service file which is stored in /etc/systemd/system/
+>systemctl status bcode.sensormonitoring.api.service